-Lustre is a scalable, POSIX-compliant parallel file system designed for large, distributed-memory systems, such as Franklin and Hopper at NERSC.
-It uses a server-client model with separate servers for file metadata and file content, shown in Figure 2.1.
-The /scratch and /scratch2 file systems on Franklin each have a single metadata server (which can be a bottleneck when working with thousands of files) and 48 'Object Storage Targets' that store the contents of files.
-On Hopper, there is also a single metadata server, but 144 OSTs.
+Lustre is a scalable, POSIX-compliant parallel file system designed for large, distributed-memory systems, such as Hopper and Edison at NERSC.
+It uses a server-client model with separate servers for file metadata and file content, as illustrated schematically in Figure 2.1.

 Striping is a method of dividing up a shared file across many OSTs, as shown in Figure 2.2.
 Each stripe is stored on a different OST, and the assignment of stripes to OSTs is round-robin.

 The reason for striping a file is to increase the available bandwidth.
 Writing to several OSTs in parallel aggregates the bandwidth of each of the individual OSTs.
 This is the exact same principal behind the use of striping in a RAID array of disks.
 In fact, the disk arrays backing a Lustre file system are also RAID striped, so you can think of Lustre striping as a second layer of striping that allows you to access every single physical disk in the file system if you want the maximum available bandwidth (i.e. by striping over all available OSTs).

 Lustre allows you to modify three striping parameters for a shared file:

 - the stripe count controls how many OSTs the file is striped over (for example, the stripe count is 4 for the file shown in Figure 2.2);

 - the stripe size controls the number of bytes in each stripe; and

 - the start index chooses where in the list of OSTs to start the round-robin assignment (the default value -1 allows the system to choose the offset in order to load balance the file system).